Black Spots on Lips: 10 Causes with Natural Remedies

 • After a few days, you should notice the black spots on your lips lightening up.

 You can also make a cucumber-based lip scrub by blending cucumber with a teaspoon of sugar and a tablespoon of honey.
-Gently scrub your lips with the mixture and rinse it off with lukewarm water.
-Do this once every two days for best results.
+Gently scrub your lips with the mixture and rinse it with lukewarm water.
+Do this once every two days for the best results.

 Baking Soda can be a Natural Deodorant

-Benefit of Baking Soda
+Benefits of Baking Soda

 7. Baking soda